-- If your child isn’t the strongest swimmer, try swim lessons or practicing before camp.
+- If your child isn’t the strongest swimmer, try practicing before camp.
 Learn more about the Swim Check that campers do on the first day.

 - Tell your child the skills they already have that will be helpful at camp.
 Such as doing well on overnights, helping with chores or making new friends.